nic-dgl103-f24-cvs2/project-WILLTJURREIT/README.md

 7. Footer

-Contact information, social media, days and hours of operation
+Contact information, days and hours of operation, logo

 #### About us page